Ho3ein83/snowflake-db/Readme.md

 ## GUI web interface
 The built-in web interface allows you to manage your database data and statistics within a single web page.

-By installing this app, you get the web control panel too, but if you need to customize it or see the codes, you can always inspect the codes from [SnowflakeDB GUI repository](https://github.com/Ho3ein83/snowflake-db-gui/) and build them your own.
+By installing this app, you get the web control panel too, but if you need to customize it or see the codes, you can always inspect the codes from [SnowflakeDB GUI React](https://github.com/Ho3ein83/snowflake-db-gui/) repository and build them your own.

 <img width="800" style="border-radius:5px;" alt="thumbnail" src="https://amatris.ir/cdn/images/snowflake-db-gui-home.png?c=1">